 Who Do You Have To Show A Proof Of Insurance Card To?

 There are a lot of people and organizations that will ask to see your proof of insurance card.
 These individuals and associations include:

 - Officers of the Law.
-In the event that you get pulled over, a police officer will ask to see your proof of insurance card.
-If you do not present it, it is likely that you will be issued a fine, and that fine can be quite hefty.
+If you get pulled over, a police officer will ask to see your proof of insurance card.
+If you do not present it, you will likely be issued a fine, and that fine can be quite hefty.